European spruce bark beetle: Distribution

-The beetle is distributed across Europe except for Ireland, Portugal, and the Caucasus; Algeria, Turkey, and Iran; and Russia, northern China, Korea, Japan, and Kazakhstan.
+The beetle is distributed across Europe except for Ireland, Portugal, and the Caucasus.
+It is found in Algeria, Turkey, and Ira, as well as Russia, northern China, Korea, Japan, and Kazakhstan.
 It has occurred transiently in Britain.
 It occupies both lowland and upland forests.

 The abundance of Norway spruce in Europe's forests has made it the main target of the beetle.
 Other tree species in the genera Picea (spruce), Abies (fir), Pinus (pine), and Larix (larch) are also attacked.
 The most recent spruce bark beetle invasive outbreaks have occurred mainly in fallen, diseased or damaged Norway spruce.

-Though it specializes on Norway spruce, it is not distributed throughout the tree's range.
-Climate may have limited its ability to persist in the northernmost spruce forests.
-Other researchers argue that the beetle populations in those regions have an active, directed host searching ability and are not equipped for long-range dispersal.